Buildings

 Walsh Hall

-Walsh Hall houses the administrative offices of the President and St. Catherine of Siena Chapel.
+Walsh Hall houses the Office of the President and the St. Catherine of Siena Chapel.

 Weldon Hall